freemagee/comfortable-basic/README.md

 ### TODO

-- Optional logo support
+- [ ] Optional logo support
-- Use config description on homepage / or use _index.md title
+- [ ] Use config description on homepage / or use _index.md title
-- Make pagination more visible, to aid user navigation.
+- [ ] Make pagination more visible, to aid user navigation.
 Add numbers?
-- Host dummy site on gh-pages branch
+- [x] Host demo site on gh-pages branch
+- [ ] Debug why the theme has trouble with hugoBasicExample content

 ## Notes